Dismiss Modal

 Dr. Dortch said Owen’s injuries upon admission to TMH were devastating, but credited Owen’s own resolve for his remarkable recovery.

-“The fact that he walked across that graduation stage is a testament to how hard he’s worked,” Dortch said.
-“It makes us all really proud to see a kid put so much work into his own care and come out like this.”
+“The fact that he walked across that graduation stage is a testament to how hard he’s worked,” said Dr. Dortch, the Medical Director of Trauma Services.“It makes us all really proud to see a kid put so much work into his own care and come out like this.”

 TMH is the region’s only trauma center – providing advanced, comprehensive care to trauma patients like Owen.
-To learn more, visit TMH.ORG/Services/Trauma.
+To learn more, visit TMH.ORG/Trauma.

 Integration Source URL